DARusrus/MedRisk-Classifier/README.md

 - **Diabetes-Large:** LightGBM and XGBoost tied at AUC=0.978.
 The 8.5% class imbalance was the main challenge — SMOTE expanded the minority class from 6,800 → 73,200 samples.
 High specificity (0.995) comes at the cost of sensitivity (0.709), a clinical trade-off worth noting.

 - **Diabetes-Pima:** The hardest dataset — 1988 data, many biologically impossible zeros imputed, small sample size (768).
-Feature engineering added 8 clinically motivated features (glucose×BMI, BP×Age, WHO BMI bins) and pushed AUC from 0.823 → 0.838.
+Feature engineering added 8 clinically motivated features and pushed AUC from 0.823 → 0.838.
 Stacking did not outperform single tuned XGBoost, confirming the data ceiling.

 ---